opensimworld/active-npcs/README.md

 ```
 AutoLoadOnReset=0
 ```
 Change AutoLoadOnReset=0 to AutoLoadOnReset=1 to make the controller rez the NPCs on region restart or script reset.
+Please note that autoloading may not always work well.

 The notecard __initcommands contains initial commands to give to the NPCs.
 These commands are executed automatically after auto-rezzing the NPCs when the controller is configured to rez on reset, or manually by clicking "InitCmds" from the controller menu.

-You can use  __initcommands  to add commands that initialize your NPCs, and  should typically tell them to "leave" so that they begin wandering.
+You can use  __initcommands  to add commands that set your NPCs in motion.
+Typically you would tell them to "leave" so that they start  wandering.
 An example of __initcommands is :
 ```
 Bob say I am rezzed!
 Bob teleport <64,64,22>